migliusss/Color-by-Number/README.md

 # Color-by-Number

-A simple Color by Number application.
+🍋 A simple Color by Number application, developed with JavaScript.